edlabo/edlabo.github.io/index.md

 I provide data and information management from documentation and metadata to data preservation, sharing, publishing, and archiving.
-Quality, accuracy, integrity, and accessibility are my primary focus in any data project.
 I have experience in a variety of fields, including geology, marine science, ecology, and wildlife biology.
-I am also interested in knowledge preservation and legacy data rescue at the intersection of science and history.
+Knowledge preservation and legacy data rescue at the intersection of science and history are also special interests of mine.

 ORCID: [0000-0002-2510-9948](https://orcid.org/0000-0002-2510-9948 "ORCID")